The64thGamer/cheeseepedia/content/wiki/chuck-e-s-magical-holiday-celebration.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-***Chuck E.'s Magical Holiday Celebration*** was a show that was released in December 1996 and also played in December 1997 at Chuck E. Cheese's locations.
+***Chuck E.'s Magical Holiday Celebration*** was a show that was released in December 1996 at Chuck E. Cheese's locations.
 This show is the same as {{< wiki-link "The Chuck E. Cheese Christmas Special" >}}, but with the intros and outros of each segment replaced.

 ## Show List